pvs3/Linux-Getting-Started/README.md

 5. Networking
 6. System
 7. List of commands
-8. Make a bootble drive
+8. Make a bootable drive
+9. Mount a shared drive

 ## 1 Basic commands